Javacord/Website/docs/wiki/advanced-topics/proxies.md

 SOCKS 4 is currently not supported.

-The WebSocket library we use does not support SOCKS proxies at all and the HTTP library we use has a bug that prevents SOCKS 4 to be used.
+The WebSocket library we use does not support SOCKS proxies at all, and the HTTP library we use has a bug that prevents SOCKS 4 to be used.
 Additionally, you would need to use at least Java 9 or a separate socket factory supporting SOCKS 4, as the JRE implementation is not working in Java 8 and got fixed only in Java 9+.

 ### SOCKS 4a